-The District's investments are limited by state statutory requirements and bond compliance.
+The District's investments in commercial paper and government loans are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2022, the District's investment in First American Government Obligation is rated AAAm by Standard & Poor's.
-The District's investments in U.S. Bank Managed Money market is not rated.
+As of September 30, 2023, the District's investments in First American Government Obligation and Florida PRIME were rated AAAm by Standard and Poor's.
+The District's investment in U.S. Bank Managed Money Market is not rated.